- Written by Dr.Mehmet Demircioglu

 If the pause happened because of a planning concern, the next step is a better plan, not a faster sales answer.
 If the original clinic cannot provide that clarity, a second opinion before hair transplant surgery may prevent a mistake that would be much harder to repair later.

-What is my view as a surgeon?
+My view as a surgeon

 If those conditions are present, normal nerves can be managed.
 If they are missing, waiting is often the more mature decision.